libsidplayfp/VICE-testprogs/Monitor/testbench/readme.txt

 - results are not logged except on screen
 - it will always run all tests, even if they fail (at some point, when all tests are working, we want the testbench to fail by itself if any test fails)
+- perhaps we should make a "todo" directory that contains all tests that are expected to fail, because of known bugs
 - many more tests are needed